 Based on the life and actions of Oskar Schindler, Schindler’s List is truly a classic of World War II film history.
 With World War II on the horizon in Germany, Nazi soldiers begin to round up Jewish citizens all over the country to place them in concentration camps, marking the initiation of the Holocaust.
 Oskar sees this as an opportunity to make a profit when he begins to offer a safe haven for Jewish families seeking refuge from the Nazis.
 However, when Oskar learns of the cruelties the Nazis are unleashing upon the Jewish prisoners, he sheds his initial opportunistic view and vows to save as many innocent lives as he can.

 Directed by Quentin Tarantino, this World War II revenge flick follows a young woman named Shoshanna.
 Shoshanna's family was brutally murdered by Hans Landa (Christoph Waltz) as she watched.
-Now, in the midst of WWII, Shoshanna has joined the French resistance and teams up with American Lt.
+Now, in the midst of outright war, Shoshanna has joined the French Resistance and teams up with American Lt.
 Aldo Raine (Brad Pitt) to take down the German Army.
 Aldo and his men are accompanied by Bridget von Hammersmark, a German actress and spy who has valuable connections to the party.
 Given that Inglourious Basterds is a Tarantino film, you can safely expect to see plenty of blood, violence, and action.

 This 2017 Academy Award-winning film from Christopher Nolan depicts the historic Dunkirk evacuation during World War II.
 When Germany started closing in on France in 1940, hundreds of thousands of Allied soldiers were in danger of being trapped.
 Without the help and sacrifice of British and French forces as well as the aid of civilians with ships, the approximately 330,000 troops that safely evacuated Dunkirk would’ve surely met their end.
 The film itself is a dramatic retelling of this historic moment that follows a group of battle-weary soldiers who are trying to escape France.